Probability Distribution on Full Rooted Trees: Conclusion

 \section{Conclusion}

-In this paper, we discussed a probability distribution on full rooted subtrees.
-Although such a distribution was used in many fields of studies like information theory\cite{CT_th, CT_alg, Papageorgiou, kontoyiannis}, image processing\cite{nakahara_entropy}, and machine learning\cite{meta-tree}, it highly depended on the specific application and data generative model.
-In contrast, we discussed it theoretically, unifiedly, and independently from the specific data generative model.
-As a result, we derived new generalized methods to calculate the characteristics of the probability distribution on full rooted subtrees, which have not been proposed in the above previous studies.
-The derived methods are efficient to calculate the events on the nodes, the mode, the expectation, the Shannon entropy, and the posterior distribution of the full rooted subtrees.
-Therefore, this paper expanded the possibility of the application of the probability distribution on full rooted subtrees.
+In this paper, we discuss the probability distribution on full rooted subtrees.
+Although such a distribution has been used in many fields of studies, such as information theory\cite{CT_th, CT_alg, Papageorgiou, kontoyiannis}, image processing\cite{nakahara_entropy}, and machine learning\cite{meta-tree}, it depends significantly on the specific applications and data generative models.
+By contrast, we discussed it theoretically, collectively, and independently from a specific data generative model.
+Subsequently, we derived new generalized methods to evaluate the characteristics of the probability distribution on full rooted subtrees, which have not been performed in previous studies.
+The derived methods are efficient for calculating the events on the nodes, the mode, the expectation, the Shannon entropy, and the posterior distribution for full rooted subtrees.
+Therefore, this study expands the possibility of the applying the probability distribution on full rooted subtrees.